paritytech/substrate-api-sidecar/README.md

 - `sas_extrinsics_per_block`: type histogram and tracks the returned extrinsics per block
 - `sas_seconds_per_block`: type histogram and tracks the request time per block

-The metrics registry is injected in the Response object when the `ENABLED` flag is true in .env, allowing to extend the controller based metrics to any given controller from within the controller functions.
+The metrics registry is injected in the Response object when the `SAS_METRICS_ENABLED` flag is set to `true` in the `.env` file, allowing to extend the controller based metrics to any given controller from within the controller functions.

 To successfully run and access the metrics and logs in Grafana (for example) the following are required: